 How Often Can Cats Eat Quail Eggs?

-For senior or overweight cats, limit to once a week or less to avoid calorie creep and maintain a healthy weight.
-Keep an eye out for any signs of allergies (like vomiting or diarrhea) as you add them to your cat’s routine, and adjust the frequency depending on your cat’s needs.
+For senior or overweight cats, once a week or less is safest to prevent extra calories from creeping in.
+Always watch for signs of allergies like vomiting or diarrhea, and adjust based on your cat’s needs.

-“Quail eggs are nutritious but should be treated as a supplement, not a meal replacement,” says Rafayet Rabbi, Feline Expert.
+“Quail eggs are nutritious but should be seen as a supplement, not a meal replacement,” says our feline advisor, Rafayet Rabbi.

 FAQs